sherinkaby/Sales-Data-Analysis/README.md

 ## Files
 - `sales_data_analysis.ipynb`: Jupyter Notebook with the analysis.
-- `superstore_sales.csv`: Dataset used for analysis.
+- `superstore_sales - Sheet1.csv`: Dataset used for analysis.

 ## How to Run
 1. Ensure you have Python and required libraries installed.